Doraa0/Doraa0/README.md

 - 👋 Hi, I’m @Doraa0
 - 👀 I’m interested in FrontEnd Web development
 - 🌱 I’m currently learning HTML, CSS and JAVASCRIPT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on world changing projects using my skills.
+(I am open to Internships, part time and fulltime roles)
 - 📫 How to reach me via lucidora016@gmail.com

 <!---